OOMrConrado/PyCraft/docs/en/STRUCTURE.md

 ### Manager Pattern
 Each resource has its dedicated manager that encapsulates all its logic.

+### Singleton Pattern
+`UpdateChecker` maintains a single instance for verifications.

 ## Benefits

 1. **Scalability**: Easy to add new features without affecting existing code